Can I Change Adoptive Families During My Adoption Process?

 What to Consider About Changing Adoptive Couples

+The answer is yes.
 However, it’s important to recognize when these thoughts are valid concerns about an adoptive couple or just normal pre-adoption jitters.
 Many prospective birth mothers have an idea of what they want their “perfect” adoptive family to look like on paper, and it can be difficult for adoptive parents to measure up to your expectations.
 No one is perfect, but that doesn’t mean they won’t be a great mother or father.

 Think of it this way: When you are searching for a partner in life, you likely have a list of characteristics you are looking for.
 But, when you find the right person for you, they probably won’t check all of the boxes you had — and you’ll find that’s okay.

 We know that every prospective birth mother’s situation is different.
-If you’re wondering how to change adoptive families before you have signed your adoption consent, our specialists will support you through this process.
+If you’re wondering how to change adoptive families before you have signed your adoption paperwork, our specialists will support you through this process.
 For more information on finding a family for your baby, or to start your adoption process today, please call 1-800-ADOPTION.

 Disclaimer

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.